COGS108/Group-SP26-103/README.md

 This repository is private, and is only visible to the course instructors and your group mates; it is not visible to anyone else.

 Template notebooks for each component are provided.
-Only work on the notebook prior to its due date.
-After each submission is due, move onto the next notebook (For example, after the proposal is due, start working in the Data Checkpoint notebook).

-This repository will be frozen on the final project due date.
-No further changes can be made after that time.
+The numbers on the notebook filenames provides the order things are due.
+See the syllabus for the due dates in your quarter.

-Your project proposal and final project will be graded based solely on the corresponding project notebooks in this repository.
+You will be graded based solely on the numbered Jupyter notebooks in this repository.
+You will recieve your grade and feedback on how to improve via GitHub Issues on this repository.

-Template Jupyter notebooks have been included, with your group number replacing the XXX in the following file names.
-For each due date, make sure you have a notebook present in this repository by each due date with the following name (where XXX is replaced by your group number):

-- `ProjectProposal_groupXXX.ipynb`
-- `DataCheckpoint_groupXXX.ipynb`
-- `EDACheckpoint_groupXXX.ipynb`
-- `FinalProject_groupXXX.ipynb`
+We have created a suggested organization for your repo, including directory structures for storing `./data`, `./results`, and for creating `./modules` that your notebooks can import.

-This is *your* repo.
-You are free to manage the repo as you see fit, edit this README, add data files, add scripts, etc. So long as there are the four files above on due dates with the required information, the rest is up to you all.
+But this is *your* repo.
+You are free to manage the repo as you see fit, edit this README, add data files anywhere you want, etc. So long as there are the four numbered Jupyter notebooks in place on the due dates with the required information, the rest is up to you.

+At the final project date there is an option to make your final project visible to others.
+If you choose this option your repo will become publicly visible.

-Also, you are free and encouraged to share this project after the course and to add it to your portfolio.
-Just be sure to fork it to your GitHub at the end of the quarter!
+Also, you are encouraged to share this project after the course and to add it to your portfolio.
+If your repo is public you may fork it.
+If it is private you may follow [these instructions](https://docs.google.com/document/d/1_PP-vlsyWjNegGGsmeDB5B-ltjYW1Db14q9dx3HM9e4/edit?usp=sharing)